HorizonXP/blackberry-py/README.rst

 The following table shows the current status of support for various PlayBook/BB10 features in the BlackBerry-Py package.

+Not explicitly mentioned are all those awesome packages and features already bundled in the "batteries-included" Python standard library, including networking, filesystem access, SQLite, threading and multi-processing, piles of text parsing and data processing options (JSON, XML, etc), and of course the excellent ctypes package which will let you "wrap" just about any C .so library.

+And if something's missing, just find an existing pure Python package, or port one that has some binary component to it (most shouldn't be difficult to port).
+There are thousands of such packages that are very useful and, often, with non-restrictive open source licences.

 .. list-table:: Status of feature support (preliminary)
     :widths: 25,10,65
     :header-rows: 1